Consignment of Goods - Terms and Conditions

 4. Keys, cash, credit cards, jewellery, precious metals, negotiable documents including but not limited to; Shares, Bonds, Deeds, business or travel documentation and Passports.

-18.1 The only conditions and warranties which are binding on us in respect of the Services rendered are those imposed and required to be binding by statute (including the Trade Practices Act 1974).
+18.1 The only conditions and warranties which are binding on Us in respect of the Services rendered are those imposed and required to be binding by statute (including any Consumer Guarantees).

-18.2 Subject to this clause 18.3, and to the extent permitted by law, we exclude all liability for any costs, expenses, losses or damages whatsoever that may arise in any way in connection with this Agreement.
+1. All liability for any costs, expenses, losses or damages whatsoever that may arise in any way in connection with this Agreement, however caused, are excluded in relation to the Services;

 1. Bear the risk of loss or damage to the Goods.